TheLostCraft/MCservControll/README.md

 This means that if you want to delete or reset your data, you only need to delete the channel and I can't touch your data.

+Please let me know your suggestions for improvement.

 # Commands

 /setup -- set up the discord bot